Red Sandalwood Powder with Dyed Yarn Samples |

 This tree is valued for the rich red color of its wood.

-The wood is not the aromatic Yellow Sandalwood, Santalum album, that is also native to South India.
+the aromatic Yellow Sandalwood, Santalum album, that is also native to South India.

 The above two species are considered threatened or endangered.